CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 * if necessary securing of basement light shafts,
 * Closure of unused side entrances.
 Recommendations can be made by the local counseling centers of the Criminal Police.
-During planning, during implementation and later in operation, a competent person should regularly assess whether intrusion protection is consistent and possible resistance to possible resistance everywhere.
+During planning, during implementation and later during operation, a qualified person should regularly assess whether the protection against burglary is consistent and that any possible attempts to overcome it are met with equivalent resistance.

 Employees at the home workplace must be notified of the regulations and measures for burglary protection, eg doors, windows or shutters must be locked in the evening (see also INF.8.M3 * Protection against unauthorized access to the home workplace *).